Ph.D., Zoology, North Carolina State University

 B.Sc., Agricultural and Environmental Sciences, McGill University

-Broadly, my research interests lie in better understanding how well sustainable agriculture practices are able to deliver ecological benefits.
+Broadly, my research focuses on understanding how human systems affect the ecological benefits of insect communities.
 Some of my recent work includes:

 - Using greenhouse systems to test the efficacy of biological control agents as a means to disrupt abundant herbaceous insects;